bostick/tabit-file-format/description/tabit-file-format-description.md

 #### 0x70 and newer

-For version `0x70` and newer, `bars` is an ArrayList of 6 byte records with this structure:
+For version `0x70` and newer, Bars is an ArrayList of 6 byte records with this structure:

 `s3 s2 s1 s0 c v`